 Now, we have to configure the Source Connection.
 Please click on the SQ_Employee present in the Sources folder.

 - Source Filetype: Whether you are using the Direct source or not.
 Indirect means, Source is from Multiple text Files.

-- Source File directory: Informatica will use the default directory but you can change the directory by giving full path. here we are changing the file directory to D:\File Examples\
+- Source File directory: It will use the default directory, but you can change the directory by giving the full path.
+Here we are changing the file directory to D:\File Examples\

-- Source filename: It will automatically detect. if not, Please specify the file name along with the extension.
+- Source filename: It automatically detects.
+If not, please specify the file name along with the extension

 Next, navigate to Workflows Menu and select the Validate option to validate the Workflow.
-Now, Let me start the Workflow by selecting the Start Workflow option in Workflows Menu.
+Now, Let me start the Workflow by choosing the Start Workflow option in Workflows Menu.

-Let us open the SQL Server Management Studio to check whether we successfully transfer the data from source or not.
+Let us open the SQL Server to check whether we successfully transfer the data from a source or not.